 5. Encourage Relationship Building

 Allowing space and time in the workplace for organic relationship building is essential in showing your team that the things they care about matter.
-By taking the time to learn about your employees and figure out what makes them tick, you can create space in the workplace to let them shine.
+By taking the time to learn about your employees and figure out what makes them tick, you can create space in the workplace to let them shine and that encourages authenticity at work.

 The easiest way to encourage employees to interact with one another and build relationships is through team building.
 TeamBonding offers a wide range of activities that focus on different stages of relationship building in both virtual and in-person settings.